-A “relapse” can’t be contained to one single event.
+A relapse can’t be contained to one single event.
 It is an ongoing process that is experienced by a person in recovery and marked by significant red flags or warning signs.
 These warning signs can cause a person to return to their drug or alcohol abuse.
 A relapse prevention plan is a great tool that can be used to recognize and manage the warning signs of relapse and sustain a healthy, sober lifestyle.

-Why Do I Need a Plan?
+Why Do I Need a Relapse Prevention Plan?

 Relapse is very common.
 In fact, according to the U.S. Department of Health and Human Services, “nearly two-thirds of all relapses occur during the first six months of recovery.”

+If a relapse happens, it’s not the end of your recovery journey.
 Additionally, just because you have a relapse prevention plan, doesn’t mean you will relapse.
 It just helps minimize the damage and quickly get you back on track if you do.

 1. Take Time for Self-Assessment and Reflection